Japanese cuisine: Traditional cuisine

-In 1854, Japan started to gain new trade deals with Western countries when a new Japanese ruling order took over (known as the Meiji Restoration).
-Emperor Meiji, the new ruler, staged a New Years' feast designed to embrace the Western world and countries in 1872.
-The feast contained food that had a lot of European emphases.
-For the first time in a thousand years, people were allowed to consume meat in public.
-After this New Years feast, the general population from Japan started to consume meat again.

 Seasonality

 Emphasis is placed on seasonality of food or shun (旬), and dishes are designed to herald the arrival of the four seasons or calendar months.

 Seasonality means taking advantage of the "fruit of the mountains" (山の幸, yama no sachi) (for example, bamboo shoots in spring, chestnuts in the autumn) as well as the "fruit of the sea" (海の幸, umi no sachi) as they come into season.
 Thus the first catch of skipjack tunas (初鰹, hatsu-gatsuo) that arrives with the Kuroshio Current has traditionally been greatly prized.

 If something becomes available rather earlier than what is usual for the item in question, the first crop or early catch is called hashiri.

 Use of tree leaves and branches as decor is also characteristic of Japanese cuisine.
 Maple leaves are often floated on water to exude coolness or ryō (涼); sprigs of nandina are popularly used.
 The haran (Aspidistra) and sasa bamboo leaves were often cut into shapes and placed underneath or used as separators.